 *Regular red beets work, but are more bitter and not as pretty as golden or chioggia.

 1. Separate radishes and beets from greens.
-Wash thoroughly and slice the radishes thinly, and chop both bunches of greens roughly.
+Wash thoroughly and slice the radishes thinly.
+Chop both bunches of greens roughly.

 3. Cook the sweet potato pieces in a separate pot of salted water until tender but still firm (about 10-12 minutes).
 This can also be done ahead of time.

-5. Beat the eggs, gently mix in the chives and sweet potatoes.
+5. Beat the eggs, gently mix in dairy, chives, and sweet potatoes, plus 1 1/2 tsp salt.
 Pour into the hot skillet over the radishes and greens and turn the heat down to medium low, top evenly with slices of beet, then cook, covered, for about 10 minutes, remove cover and broil until beets are lightly browned (1-2 minutes).

 Fun to try